Payroll Information for On-Campus Summer Research Students

 - Payroll does not automatically cut students off when they’ve reached their allotted stipend.
 Students and professors have to keep track.
 If overages are accrued, department research funds will be used to cover them.

-- If a student’s timesheet is inaccurate, not properly authorized, or includes overtime hours which were not agreed upon with the supervisor, the supervisor should reject the student’s hours.
+- If a student’s timesheet is inaccurate or includes overtime hours which were not agreed upon with the supervisor, the supervisor should reject the student’s hours.
 Then the student must complete a paper timesheet.
-Paper timesheets are all hand-written, are available in the Payroll office, and require the student's signature and the supervisor’s signature.
-If a correction time sheet is not handed in to Payroll by 5:00 pm on the Monday after the end of the pay period, the student will not get paid until the following payroll.
+Paper timesheets are all hand-written, are available in the Payroll office, and require the student’s signature and the supervisor’s signature.
+If a paper time sheet is not handed in to Payroll by 5:00 pm on the Monday after the end of the pay period, the student will not get paid until the following payroll.